-North Atlantic Blue Whale Calls
+North Atlantic Blue Whale A Calls

 The North Atlantic blue whale A call is an 18-19 Hz tone lasting approximately 8 s, often followed by an 18-15 Hz downsweep lasting approximately 11 seconds (Figure 2).
+There were no detections for blue whale North Atlantic A calls during the recording period.

 Figure 2.
-North Atlantic blue whale tonal calls in the LTSA (top) and spectrogram (bottom) at the Jacksonville Range Complex, June 2016.
+North Atlantic blue whale A calls in the LTSA (top) and spectrogram (bottom) recorded in the Jacksonville Range Complex, June 2016.